 The Placement Diagnosticis open for the 2019-20 academic year.

-The placement diagnostic is required to enroll in the courses listed below unless you’ve already taken one of the following courses at Stanford.
+The placement diagnostic is required of everyone (regardless of AP Calculus credit) to enroll in the courses listed below unless you’ve already taken one of the following courses at Stanford.

 |Course||Placement Diagnostic||or Prerequisite Course|

 |Math 20||✓||or Math 19|

 |Math 21||✓||or Math 20|

 The placement diagnostic will recommend the initial math course in which to enroll, and this recommendation is purely advisory.
 The diagnostic will help identify areas you may want to review.